jobdoh/jobdoh.github.io/_posts/2016-09-07-pitching-to-investors-lessons-learned-by-local-entrepreneurs-in-silicon-valley.md

 ---
 ![19jan_p1.jpg]({{site.baseurl}}/media/19jan_p1.jpg)

+Raymond Yip, Fiona Lau and Tony Wong and from Shopline

 While a new generation of entrepreneurs is emerging in Hong Kong, both local and from abroad, young business bosses still face challenges in securing seed capital from local financial resources.

 An interim report from Google and the Chinese University (CUHK) Center for Entrepreneurship shows that while nearly two-thirds of a pool of local experts interviewed consider inadequate accessibility to financial resources as the most important limitation for Hong Kong entrepreneurs, 88 per cent of 612 young entrepreneurs surveyed cited self-funding as their major source of seed capital.